+ounder & Principal Designer, Lobster Phone

+"I would love an assistant that helps me get to a given result faster."

+Juan Diaz-Faes

-"I would be interested in agent that teaches new features but it would need to teach me not only what to do, but why it is important."
-Kristine Arth ounder & Principal Designer, Lobster Phone "I would love an assistant that helps me get to a given result faster."
-Juan Diaz-Faes Graphic designer and illustrator Of the different creative agents suggested during the research interviews, the clear favorite would be an assistant reducing drudgery and repetitive tasks: 89% of respondents said they were very or extremely interested in such a system.
-For creative professionals working frequently with stock images, or other materials such as fonts found on the web, Al and ML-based help with these tasks would be very welcome: 77% of respondents indicated strong interest for such an assistant.
+Graphic designer and illustrator

+Of the different creative agents suggested during the research interviews, the clear favorite would be an assistant reducing drudgery and repetitive tasks: 89% of respondents said they were very or extremely interested in such a system.
+For creative professionals working frequently with stock images, or other materials such as fonts found on the web, Al and ML-based help with these tasks would be very welcome: 81% of respondents indicated strong interest for such an assistant.
 Assistants teaching new or unexplored features in their software also received strong approval ratings.

 Things were less clear-cut with assistants providing creative variations based on a project at hand, triggering an almost equal amount of very positive and very negative appreciations.
 However, many of the interviewees said they would certainly try such an assistant, but they probably wouldn't rely on it, since they want to stay in control of the creative part of their work.

 One of the suggested creative assistants that drew the most interesting comments was a system that would help to anticipate different types of audience responses to a given project, based on machine learning.
-While some respondents (almost 18%) had spontaneous strong negative reactions to this type of assistant, over 35% stated extremely strong approval.
+While some respondents (almost 18%) had spontaneous strong negative reactions to this type of assistant, over 59% stated strong or extremely strong approval.
 What was particularly interesting, however, were the suggestions for the type of information the respondents would like to receive using such an assistant: Several designers mentioned they would like to test the uniqueness of a design; some creatives working on video and motion-graphics would be interested in testing when the level of attention might drop while someone watches a clip.
 And UX designers, finally, would welcome testing the coherence and intuitiveness of a user interface design.

-In any case, the discussions about digital assistants where in many cases lively, and showed to what extent there are many perceived bottlenecks in creative projects that creatives would love to have AI/ML-based help with.
-Attitudes to voice interfaces The final question concerning the use of Al-based developments concerned interacting with the computer/software with their voice rather than using keyboard and mouse.
+In any case, the discussions about digital assistants where in many cases lively, and showed to what extent there are many perceived bottlenecks in creative projects where creatives would love to have Al/ML-based help.
+Japanese creatives were particularly enthusiastic for Al assistants and responded favorably to all of the suggested possibilities.

+Attitudes to voice interfaces

+The final question concerning the use of Al-based developments concerned interacting with the computer/software with their voice rather than using keyboard and mouse.
 A majority of respondents clearly stated they had no interest in using such a system, partly because their experience with voice interfaces such as Siri and Alexa were not perceived as efficient.

 It is interesting to point out that there is a clear geographic difference between respondents from the United States and Europe in these responses: Over 43% of respondents in the United States said they were somewhat or very interested to use a voice interface with the computer.
 In Europe only 16% of interviewees made the same statements, while almost 60% said they had no interest at all.

 Interviewees in the US were clearly more open to the idea, and also had a more differentiated approach to the way they might like to interact with the computer using their voice, providing tangible suggestions for the way it should work.
 The way it is imagined by some of the respondents is not for voice commands to replace what can be more efficiently achieved using mouse and keyboard, but rather, accelerate specific tasks, such as switching tools in an application, or issue file-management related commands such as "Save file as TIFF to project folder".